gbanuel3/twitter/README.md

 The following **optional** features are implemented:

-- [ ] User can view their profile in a *profile tab*
+- [very close] User can view their profile in a *profile tab*
   - Contains the user header view: picture and tagline
   - Contains a section with the users basic stats: # tweets, # following, # followers
   - [ ] Profile view should include that user's timeline
 - [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 Refer to [[this guide|unretweeting]] for help on implementing unretweeting.
 - [ ] Links in tweets are clickable.
-- [ ] User can tap the profile image in any tweet to see another user's profile
+- [X] User can tap the profile image in any tweet to see another user's profile
   - Contains the user header view: picture and tagline
   - Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [ ] When composing, you should have a countdown for the number of characters remaining for the tweet (out of 280) (**1 point**)
 - [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)